linto-ai/documentation-website/docs/infra.md

 ### Final steps

 You're done.
-Treat yourself with a LinTO tutti fruity blue gum and jump to [Service Installation]()
+Treat yourself with a LinTO candy jelly bean and jump to [Service Installation](services/services)

 # Using Ansible